smcclab/smc-course/_lectures/05-interfaces.md

 ## The [NIME community](https://nime.org)

 - ...new kinds of musical instruments...
-- ...new kinds of musicianship...
+- ...new kinds of music making...
 - ...and new kinds of music?

 ![]({% link /assets/nimes/nime.jpg %}){: style="width:100%" }